-Membership of the Sixth Form Bar is open to pupils in Years 12 and 13 who are full or flexi boarders.
+Membership of the Sixth Form Bar is open to students in Years 12 and 13 who are full or flexi boarders.

-The bar operates 21:00 - 22:00 on Tuesday and Thursday evenings during term time.
+The bar operates 21:00hrs - 22:00hrs on Tuesday and Thursday evenings during term time.

 Alcoholic drinks are not sold in the Sixth Form Bar.
-The School will provide full and flexi boarding members of the Sixth Form Bar with food (normally pizza) and a maximum of 2 drinks without charge- I of which may be alcoholic (beer, cider or wine) or both may be soft drinks.
+The School will provide full and flexi boarding members of the Sixth Form Bar with food (normally pizza) and a maximum of 2 drinks without charge - 1 of which may be alcoholic (beer or cider) or both may be soft drinks.

-Drinks are beer, wine, cider and soft drinks.
+Drinks are beer, cider and soft drinks.
 Additional soft drinks may be provided at the discretion of the Bar Manager.